 - Follow up with questions on who conducts the training

 - Ask about the certifications that your fellow potential teammates have already acquired.

 5. What are the expectations of my role?

 Aside from the day-to-day duties, you should also find out what the company expects from you should you be hired.
 This way, you understand the goals you need to achieve.

 - Go a step further and ask instead about the key performance indicators about your role and provide a time frame (i.e. what the company expects you to achieve in the next few months and a year)

-6. How many people are there in my team?
+6. How many people are there on my team?

-- Having interest in your teammates will show that you are positive of working with people, so ask further questions such as who you will report to, the structure of the team and their individual roles, and who you will mostly be working with.
+- Having an interest in your teammates will show that you are positive about working with people, so ask further questions such as who you will report to, the structure of the team and their individual roles, and who you will mostly be working with.